 About Dr Janice Harper

-I am a consultant clinical psychologist with over 24 years of clinical experience within the NHS until I recently began in private practise.
+I am a consultant clinical psychologist with over 24 years of clinical experience within the NHS until I began in private practise in 2019.
 My clinical experience extends across a wide range of mental health and emotional problems, from stress, anxiety and low mood to more complex and severe mental health difficulties.

 I have worked in the NHS since 1994, initially a trainee, then as a qualified clinical psychologist since 1997 and as a Consultant Clinical Psychologist since 2002.
 I have practised within various adult mental health services providing psychological therapy for individuals, couples and families.
 As a clinical psychologist I draw on a number of psychological therapy models to provide interventions tailored to the individual client and their difficulties.